monster0freason/-Golang-Bookstore-Management-System--CRUD-API-with-MySQL-and-Gorilla-Mux/README.md

    - It calls the `DeleteBook()` function from the `models` package to delete the book from the database by ID.
    - The deleted book details are marshaled into JSON format and written to the response writer along with setting the appropriate content type and status code.

-These functions collectively provide the CRUD (Create, Read, Update, Delete) operations for managing books in the bookstore management system.
-They interact with the database through the models package and handle request and response formatting using the `http.ResponseWriter` and `http.Request` objects.